Skip to content

 Nier: Automata

-A 2017 action-RPG from PlatinumGames + Yoko Taro (director) + Square Enix (publisher) in which combat android 2B and her scanner partner 9S fight machine lifeforms across a post-human Earth — and in which the HUD itself is a Plug-in Chip the player can uninstall, the credits roll five separate times, and the final ending asks you to delete your save data to help a stranger.
+A 2017 action-RPG from PlatinumGames + Yoko Taro (director) + Square Enix (publisher) in which combat android 2B and her scanner partner 9S fight machine lifeforms across a post-human Earth.
+The HUD itself is a Plug-in Chip the player can uninstall, the credits roll five separate times, and the final ending asks you to delete your save data to help a stranger.
 Mechanics, narrative, and UI all argue the same thing: nothing in this world is what it appears to be on first read.

-Nier: Automata title screen — silhouetted ruins of an abandoned city, "NieR:Automata" logo with the colon glitched, Continue / New Game / Settings menuNier: Automata title screen.
-The glitch in the logo is intentional and recurring — the game's typography occasionally corrupts during cutscenes and menus, foreshadowing reveals about the nature of the YoRHa androids.
+Nier: Automata title screen with silhouetted ruins of an abandoned city, "NieR:Automata" logo with the colon glitched, Continue / New Game / Settings menuNier: Automata title screen.
+The glitch in the logo is intentional and recurring: the game's typography occasionally corrupts during cutscenes and menus, foreshadowing reveals about the nature of the YoRHa androids.
 Source: Game UI Database.

 Snapshot